Change delegation to another DNS provider

 Table of Contents

-To point the name servers to another provider
+To change delegation to another provider

 - If you have more than one account, select the relevant one.